aivot-digital/gover/README.md

 If you want to use the mail feature, insert the credentials to your smtp server into the `application.properties`.

 ### Running Gover
-If you have docker-compose installed, simply clone this repository with `git clone --recurse-submodules git@github.com:aivot-digital/gover.git` and copy the contents of a docker-compose file below into `docker-compose.yml` and get started by running `docker-compose up`.
+If you have docker-compose installed get started by running `docker-compose up`.
 Gover is now available at <http://localhost:8080>.

 ```yaml